tjsnell/vdiff/README.md

 vdiff
 =====

-Apache Release Package Version Diffs
+Apache and other Release Package Version Diffs

 Forked from https://github.com/tjsnell/vdiff